LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-live-chat.md

 There are many reasons this can happen, for example Target Audience, Location, Campaign Time Frame settings, etc.

+#### Cause:

-**Cause 1**: An account set their campaign’s Campaign time frame > Operation hours.
+An account set their campaign’s Campaign time frame > Operation hours.
 The Offline Engagements weren’t displaying outside those operation hours because they had set the Operation hours.

+#### Solution:

-**Solution**: Change Campaign time frame > Operation hours to All hours.
+Change Campaign time frame > Operation hours to All hours.
 Do not set Operation hours when using Offline engagements.

 ### Why is an authenticated chat returning an offline survey?

-**Question**:

 Why does an offline survey display to visitor when they click to start an authenticated chat?

-**Answer**:

 Authenticated chat engagements send a request to your authentication server.
 The authentication server verifies the request, and the chat process begins to load.

 If your authentication server returns a message stating that the request is not accepted/authenticated, LiveEngage displays an offline survey to the visitor.

+{: .notice}
-**Note**: You set up the authentication server on Campaigns page > Data Sources > Authentication Server > Edit.
+You set up the authentication server on Campaigns page > Data Sources > Authentication Server > Edit.

 ### Why isn’t our campaign manager/admin user able to delete predefined content?